GivaDogaBone/order-book/README.md

 - Be able to handle large amount of transactions per hour using cheap/affordable off-the-shelf resources.

+## Future changes

+- Be able to have thread safe.

 ## Building It

 This project uses Maven to build the project.